ubco-W2021T1-data301/project-group21-project/README.md

 This Dataset was posted to kaggle by Boris Marjanovic.
 He personally created this data set and posted it on kaggle.

 What: What is in your data?
-The data contains a file for each stock and each stock has data in a CSV format as follows: Date, Open, High, Low, Close, Volume, OpenInt.
+The data contains a file for each stock/ETF and each stock/ETF has data in a CSV format as follows: Date, Open, High, Low, Close, Volume, OpenInt.
 Dating from 2010 to 2017.

 When: When was your data collected (for example, for which years)?
 The data is for the years 2010 to 2017, and was last updated in 2017.